 Meningococcal meningitis is a type of bacterial meningitis caused by a type of bacteria called Neisseria meningitidis.
-This same bacteria can also cause a serious blood infection.
+This same bacteria can also cause other kinds of meningococcal disease such as septicemia (blood poisoning).
+The most common strains of meningococcal meningitis in the U. S. are B, C, Y and W-135.